chrisnoonan98675/site/README.md

 * [Some Jekyll plugins](https://github.com/recurser/jekyll-plugins)
 * [HTML-to-Markdown converter](http://domchristie.github.io/to-markdown/): Useful for converting Tips & Tricks articles to Markdown (not perfect, but decent)
 * [Markdown-Writer for Atom](https://atom.io/packages/markdown-writer): Might be useful for tag management/consistency
-* [Sort and filter in Jekyll](http://www.leveluplunch.com/blog/2014/04/03/sort-pages-by-title-filter-array-by-layout-jekyllrb/): Describes how to sort pages by weight and filter them by layout (used to generate the sidebar menu)
+* [Sort and filter in Jekyll](http://www.leveluplunch.com/blog/2014/04/03/sort-pages-by-title-filter-array-by-layout-jekyllrb/): Describes how to sort pages by weight and filter them by layout (method used to generate the sidebar menu)

+## Markdown warning!

+Jekyll does not correctly parse Markdown if an anchor is manually placed before a heading.
+For example, this Markdown:

+      <a name="upgrade_to_450"></a>
+      ### Upgrading to XL Deploy 4.5.0 ###

+Results in this line appearing in the HTML file (in body text, not as a heading):

+      ### Upgrading to XL Deploy 4.5.0 ###

+The solution is to **not** create anchors manually.
+Let Bootstrap create them based on the heading text.

 ## Workflow